jmcook1186/RemoteIceSurfaceAnalyser/README.md

 22WEA, 22WEB, 22WEC, 22WET, 22WEU, 22WEV

-The initila downloading and pre-processing of Sentinel-2 imagery only needs to be completed once as the processed L2A imagery is now stored in an Azure blob container and is downloaded according to the required tile/date and processed from there.
+The initial downloading and pre-processing of Sentinel-2 imagery only needs to be completed once as the processed L2A imagery is then stored in an Azure blob container and downloaded according to the required tile/date and processed from there.
 Currently, June, July and August images for 2016-2019 are available in the blob store.
 To extend this to more recent dates the code must either be linked to a different image repository or the image downloading and processing scripts provided here used to add more imagery to the existing blob container.

 ## Model Overview